practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 you'll have to think about.
 You can accomplish a lot by following simple rules ("don't block the thread"), but I always prefer to know precisely what I'm dealing with.
-Besides, if doing regular I/O is so simple, why does event-driven I/O has to be looked at as black magic?
+Besides, if doing regular I/O is so simple, why does event-driven I/O have to be looked at as black magic?

 That's why we're going to implement an event loop in this article.
 Yep, that's right; we'll capture the core part of EventMachine/Node.js/Twisted in about